SamMac34/dotnet-pet-hotel-assignment/README.md

 # Pet Hotel

+This is a C# full stack project that was worked on by Jonathan Viegut, Sam McCauley and Amy Smith.

 This is a standard c-sharp project that was started with `dotnet new webapi --no-https -n project-name`.
 In addition:

   - It has dotnet 6 as its version.
 If you installed 7, for example, in the `pet-hotel.csproj` file, change the target framework to: